 The Colliding Epoch field indicates the future epoch at which MAC collision is likely to occur.
 The value is indicated in units of epochs.
 A value of 1 indicates the next epoch.(#1292)

-The non-AP MLD Specific Epoch Number Offset field indicates the Epoch count that the non-AP MLD skips to mitigate the OTA(#1288) MAC address collision.
-Value 0 is reserved. (#1141)
+The non-AP MLD Specific Epoch Number Offset field indicates the epoch count that the non-AP MLD skips to mitigate the OTA(#1288) MAC address collision.
+The value 0 is reserved. (#1141)

 TGbi editor: Modify Clause 10.71.2.1 as follows (track changes on):